bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

-><span style="color:red">Note</span><br>This specification is currently published as a Draft Standard on the ministry github and is not intended for implementation.
+><span style="color:red">Note</span><br>This specification is currently published as a Draft Standard on the ministry GitHub and is not intended for implementation.
 Feedback is welcome but readers should understand that there is more work to be done in testing the profiles and operations defined in this guide.
 For more information, please see the Future Plans page in this guide.

 ### Design Approach
 The approach to design a FHIR interface to the Client Registry was to keep the interactions as similar as possible to the current system.
 However where necessary additions and improvements would be considered.